Avash027/software-engineering-interview-prep/system-design/questions/Tinder system design/Tinder System design.md

   - We will use this database to store the user ID and connection ID

-- **Cache**
+- **[Extra] Cache**
   - We do not want to access database every time a client sends a message, so we can use a cache to store the user ID and connection ID.
   - We will use LRU caching scheme to remove the least recently used connection from cache.

 #### Trade-offs

 - Use of HTTP for chat v/s Use of XMPP for one to one messaging
-  - When we use HTTP XMPP we can only messages from client to server.
-The only way we can allow messaging is by constantly sending request to server to check if there is any new message.
+  - When we use HTTP XMPP we can only message from client to server.
+The only way we can allow messaging is by constantly sending request to server to check if there is any new message (polling).
   - XMPP is a peer to peer protocol that allows client and server to send messages to each other.
-  - So using **XMPP will be more efficient**.
+  - As we do not need to constantly send requests to sever, using **XMPP will be more efficient**.

 #### Diagram